Research

 Shanahan LK, Bhutani S, Kahnt T. Olfactory perceptual decision-making is biased by motivational state.
 PLoS Biology.
 2021 Aug 26; 19(8):e3001374.

-Our research on reward learning focuses on how the dopaminergic system supports the formation of associations between predictive events and specific rewards.
-For this, we use a combination of behavioral learning experiments, neuroimaging, neuromodulation and computational modeling.
-Because dopamine is implicated in a variety of psychiatric disorders, this research is essential to better understanding these disorders and to identify novel targets for treatment.
+We study how the dopaminergic system supports learning associations between predictive events and outcomes.
+Because dopamine is implicated in a variety of psychiatric disorders, this research is essential to better understand these disorders and to identify novel targets for treatment.

 Kahnt T, Schoenbaum G. The curious case of dopaminergic prediction errors and learning associative information beyond value.
 Nature Reviews Neuroscience.
 2025 Mar; 26(3):169-178.